vasanthk/css-refresher-notes/README.md

 box-shadow accepts four parameters: x-offset, y-offset, blur, color of shadow.

-* The first value defines the horizontal offset of the shadow, with a positive value offseting the shadow to the right of the element, and a negative value to the left.
+* The first value defines the horizontal offset of the shadow, with a positive value offsetting the shadow to the right of the element, and a negative value to the left.
-* The second value defines the vertifical offset of the shadow, with a positive value offsetting the shadow from the bottom of the element, and a negative value from the top.
+* The second value defines the vertical offset of the shadow, with a positive value offsetting the shadow from the bottom of the element, and a negative value from the top.
 * If supplied, an optional third value defines the blur distance of the shadow.
 Only positive values are allowed, and the larger the value, the more the shadow’s edge is blurred.
 * An optional fourth value can be supplied to define the spread distance of the shadow.
 A positive value will cause the shadow shape to expand in all directions, while a negative value will cause the shadow shape to contract.